eapostol/slackbot-random-victim-finder/readme.md

 # README &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](#license)

 This application was created to randomly select a student in class using a custom Slack slash command followed with the day of class.
-Options are `/victim mw`, `/victim tth` and `/victim sat`.
+Options are `/victim mw`, `/victim tth`, `/victim sat`, and `/victim reset`.

 ## Table of Contents